akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/upload_content_liferay.md

 But there's even more.
 The [Open API Specification (formerly Swagger Specification)](https://swagger.io/docs/specification/about/) (OAS3) not only has standards for describing a REST API, but also there are a lot of tools available that can generate code from API specifications (Contract First) or vice versa API specifications from code (Code First).

-Thanks to the fact that Alfresco and Liferay both follow this defacto standard, it is very easy to find out what we need to do next.
+Thanks to the fact that Alfresco and Liferay both follow this de facto standard, it is very easy to find out what we need to do next.

 [Alfresco API on Swagger Hub](https://app.swaggerhub.com/apis/CPage/alfresco-content_services_rest_api/1)<br>
 [Liferay API on Swagger Hub](https://app.swaggerhub.com/apis/liferayinc/headless-delivery/v1.0#/)